sitaaraman/sitaaraman/README.md

 ## 👋 Hey, I'm Shivani

 I'm a passionate Web Developer currently training in **Laravel 12** and exploring the depth of backend development.
+I like to solving real-world problems with clean logic and understanding how things work on backend side.
 I enjoy understanding how things work behind the scenes — from database structures to request lifecycle and clean logic building.

 ### 🚀 What I'm Doing Right Now